Prish20/alx-system_engineering-devops/0x16-api_advanced/README.md

     - If the subreddit is invalid, it returns None.
     - The function is recursive and utilizes pagination to fetch all hot articles.

+4. `count_words`:
+    - Function prototype: `def count_words(subreddit, word_list)`
+    - Takes a subreddit name and a list of keywords.
+    - Returns a sorted count of given keywords (case-insensitive) from titles of all hot articles.
+    - The function is recursive and utilizes pagination to fetch all hot articles.

 All functions are written in compliance with PEP 8 guidelines and utilize the Requests module for HTTP requests.